timopaehrisch/slimnode/README.md

 * RTL (Ride The Lightning)
 * VPN access via WireGuard

+I found these tools the most useful while playing around with lightning.

-There are plenty of VPS providers out there, for about $5/month you can rent a VPS that’s more than enough for our purposte.
+There are plenty of VPS providers out there, for about $5/month you can rent a VPS that’s more than enough for our purpose.
 Look for specs like these:

     8 GB RAM
     100 GB Disk Storage